ragaveepk/Streaming_DATA_pipeline/FileWatcher-Akka-Kafka/README.md

 **File Processor**

 - Based on the update message received from the File Watcher.
 The changes are observed here.
-- handleModify(file, fileNumber) : retrieves the new lines added to the file
+- handleModify: retrieves the new lines added to the file, update the state and put them in Kafka stream
-- handleCreate(file, fileNumber) : counts the number of files in the file created
+- handleCreate: update the state for the new file created
-- handleDelete(file, fileNumber) :
+- handleDelete: delete the corresponding record from the current state
 - Once the updates are detected, the changes are sent to the kafka queue.

 **Kafka Queue**
+- We use akka-stream-kafka to put the updated logs from Akka to Kafka streams that is configured in the AWS MSK service

 ## EC2 Deployment